CindyJS/CindyJS/make/README.md

 and functions to describe jobs are available on `this` task object.
-So basically the function should call some of these functions, declare some input and output files using `this.input` and `this.output`, or declare a dependency on some setting using `settings.use`.
+So basically the function should call some of these functions, declare some input and output files using `this.input` and `this.output`, or declare a dependency on some setting using `this.setting`.

 ### Available commands